VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git Push: The git push command is used to upload local repository content to a remote repository.
 Pushing is how you transfer commits from your local repository to a remote repo.
 It's the counterpart to git fetch , but whereas fetching imports commits to local branches, pushing exports commits to remote branches.

 Git Pull: The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content. ...
 Once the content is downloaded, git pull will enter a merge workflow.
 A new merge commit will be-created and HEAD updated to point at the new commit.

+Git Add <shortname> <url>: Creates a new connection to a remote repository.
+The "shortname" you provide can later be used instead of the URL when referencing the remote.
+A typical default shortname is "origin": this is used for the remote which your local repository was cloned from.